xtivia/speedray-cli/docs/documentation/stories/include-angular-material.md

 # Include [Angular Material](https://material.angular.io)

 [Angular Material](https://material.angular.io) is a set of Material Design components for Angular apps.
-This guide will walk you through adding material design to your Angular CLI project and configuring it to use Angular Material.
+This guide will walk you through adding material design to your Speedray CLI project and configuring it to use Angular Material.

 Create a new project and navigate into the project...
 ```